Dyson1664/Bamboozle_bot_render/README.md

 - **Interactive Game Creation**: Uses a Selenium-based bot to automate the creation of Bamboozle games, pairing vocabulary words with images to enhance learning engagement.
 - **Content Generation with GPT**: Employs OpenAI's GPT to generate stories and comprehension questions which are then emailed directly to educators.
 - **Word Search Creation**: Automatically generates word searches from selected vocabulary, enhancing classroom learning experiences.
+- **User Authentication**: Includes a login feature for user authentication, ensuring that only registered users can access certain functionalities.

 ## Prerequisites